Alessandro De Luca

 Google group

-A Google group has been created to post questions about the content of the lectures, exchange information and discuss the topics of the course in general.
+A Google group is available to post questions about the content of the lectures, exchange information and discuss the topics of the course in general.
 New registrations are not accepted after the end of the lectures.
 Groups of past years are still active (but no new registrations are considered as well).

 Email: robotics1_2025-26@diag.uniroma1.it

 Access: Restricted to Sapienza students only (or by invitation).
-Please request admission at the URL using ONLY your institutional email address @studenti.uniroma1.it (when you will have one).
-When applying, be sure to enter i) your first and last name as "Display Name", as well as ii) your Master course of study at Sapienza [e.g., Control Engineering (MCER) or AI & Robotics (MARR)] and iii) your current year of enrollment in the course of study, together with any other useful information as "Reason for joining".
+Please request admission at the URL using your first and last name as "Display Name" and ONLY your institutional email address @studenti.uniroma1.it (if you don't have one yet, please explain your situation).
+When applying, be sure to enter also i) your Master course of study at Sapienza (e.g., Control Engineering (MCER) or AI & Robotics (MARR)) and ii) your current year of enrollment (first year, second year, ...) in the course of study (or any other useful information) in the "Motivation" field.
 Incomplete requests will be discarded without further notice.

 Booking of exams